flow-build/diagram-builder/.github/CONTRIBUTING.md

 git push origin my-fix-branch
 ```

-In GitHub, send a pull request to `diagram-builder:master`.
+In GitHub, send a pull request to `diagram-builder:main`.
 If we suggest changes, then:

 - Make the required updates.